MatejBursik/MatejBursik/README.md

 ## About me

 - 📚 I'm currently studing at University
-- 🎯 Goals: Find a job, Publish a game and travel a bit
+- 🎯 Goals: Find a job, Publish a game, and travel a bit
-- 🎲 I do sports (climbing, downhill longboarding, surfing, skiing), play computer and board game
+- I like to do sports (climbing, downhill longboarding, surfing, skiing), programming, and play computer and board games

 ## I enjoy coding with:
 <p>